mahilab/MEL/melscope/README.md

 ## Installation (Python 2.7)

-If you'd rather have the flexibility of running MELScope from the Python interpreter, follow these directions.
+If you'd rather have the flexibility of running MELScope from the Python interpreter, follow these directions:

-###   Python 2.7 + NumPy + PyQt4 + PyQtGraph

 1. Download [Python 2.7.13 (64-bit) Installer](https://www.python.org/downloads/release/python-2713/)